Rebirth Year Thirteen

 –REFERENCE: In Lazarus Planet: Alpha #1—originally told in Superman/Batman #81-84 (“SORCERER KINGS”).
 Batman, Superman, Klarion the Witch Boy, and The Shadowpact (Detective Chimp, Blue Devil, Ragman, Darla Aquista, and Nightshade) prevent a dystopian future from occurring by defeating the evil team-up of Morgaine Le Fey, Blackbriar Thorn, Felix Faust, and Brother Blood.

-–REFERENCE: In All-Star Batman #10, DC Festival of Heroes: The Asian Superhero Celebration #1 Part 4, and Catwoman Vol. 5 #40—originally told in “BATMAN RIP – HEART OF HUSH.”
-Hush, who has permanently surgically altered his face to look exactly like Bruce, returns.
-He stabs Catwoman, surgically removes her heart, and hooks her up to experimental life support tech.
+–REFERENCE: In All-Star Batman #10, DC Festival of Heroes: The Asian Superhero Celebration #1 Part 4, Catwoman Vol. 5 #40, and Catwoman Vol. 5 #68—originally told in “BATMAN RIP – HEART OF HUSH.”
+Worried that the Black Glove will kill batman before he has a chance to, Hush makes his return by permanently surgically altering his face to look exactly like Bruce.
+Hush then stabs Catwoman, surgically removes her heart, and hooks her up to experimental life support tech.
 On Hush’s orders, Scarecrow injects Venom into a ten-year-old boy named Colin Wilkes, turning him into the hulking behemoth known as Abuse.
 (Abuse has the ability to “hulk up” into a Venom-pumped monster-man at will.)
 Batman defeats Scarecrow, and Abuse runs away, but is inspired to become a superhero.
 Hush then directly attacks Batman, but the Dark Knight defeats him.
 Mr. Terrific, Dr. Mid-Nite (Pieter Cross), and Zatanna then save Catwoman’s life using a mix of super-science and magick.
 Afterward, Bruce professes his undying love to Selina.

 –FLASHBACK: From Batman: Urban Legends #22 Part 4very loosely based on Justice League of America Vol. 2 80-Page Giant #1.
 Time Commander attempts to steal back his hourglass from the Justice League trophy room, but the JL—Superman, Batman, Wonder Woman, Green Arrow (Oliver Queen), Dr. Light (Kimiyo Hoshi), and Vixen—stop him.